TheJJ/ceph-cheatsheet/README.md

 # list all pgs where the primary is the given osd
 ceph pg ls-by-primary $osdid

+# What PGs are remapped?
+ceph pg ls remapped
 ```

 ### Daemon control and info